BrentNoorda/toy-piano/README.md

 <a name="web-rec"></a>
 # Recommendations for web developers - should you be using MeteorJS?

- this is a great environment for when the state of the data matches the state of the database
+Yes.
+It is SO easy to put together a single-page web site???? this is a great environment for when the state of the data matches the state of the database